shinkira/BrewerMap/README.md

 Calling brewermap('demo') creates a figure that displays all of the ColorBrewer colorschemes.

 This product includes color specifications and designs developed by Cynthia Brewer (http://colorbrewer.org/).
 See the ColorBrewer website for further information about each colorscheme, colorblind suitability, licensing, and citations.
+This is the only submission on MATLAB File Exchange providing ColorBrewer colorschemes that does NOT break the ColorBrewer license conditions!

 ### Examples ###